Understanding grid balancing & congestion management

 What is balancing?

 The primary goal of balancing is to maintain the grid frequency at a constant 50 Hertz.
-This frequency relies on the delicate equilibrium between power supply (generation) and power demand (consumption).
+This frequency relies on the equilibrium between power supply (generation) and power demand (consumption).

 When there is an excess of power generation compared to consumption, the frequency goes up.
 Conversely, if there’s not enough power to meet demand, the frequency goes down.
-This disparity between generation and consumption is referred to as “imbalance”.
+This disparity between generation and consumption is referred to as imbalance.

-In the Netherlands, a system of ‘balancing responsibility’ is established to maintain grid balance.
-This responsibility rests with the Balance Responsible Parties (BRPs).
+More info on BRPs on TenneT’s website. work to maintain it.
 However, if the BRPs, and the market, fail to maintain this balance, the Transmission System Operator (TSO) must intervene.

 How does balancing work?

-To uphold the ‘balancing responsibility’ principle, the BRPs are obligated to provide TenneT with information about their planned production, consumption, and trades for the following day through e-programmes.
-Deviations from this programme might happen, in which case the BRPs must rectify them before the end of the corresponding imbalance settlement period (ISP).
+Deviations from this program might happen, in which case the BRPs must rectify them before the end of the corresponding imbalance settlement period (ISP).
 This period, lasting 15 minutes, is when imbalances are calculated and settled.

-These products are facilitated by participants called Balancing Service Providers (BSPs), who will steer their production/consumption to help stabilize the grid frequency.
 In the Netherlands, there are three main types of balancing products:

 - Frequency Containment Reserves (FCR): Also known as the “primary reserve,” it automatically activates in less than 30 seconds in case of imbalance and remains active up to 15 minutes.